Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 ## Introduction
 Developing an accelerated AI Engine design for the VCK190, can be done using the Vitis™ compiler (`v++`).
 This compiler can be used to compile programmable logic kernels (PL kernels), and connect these PL kernels to the AI Engine and PS device.

-In this tutorial you will learn clocking concepts for the Vitis compiler via how to define clocking for ADF Graph PL kernels, PLIO kernels by using clocking automation functionality.
+In this tutorial you will learn clocking concepts for the Vitis compiler via how to define clocking for ADF Graph, and PL kernels by using clocking automation functionality.
 The design being used is a simple classifier design:

 ![Design diagram](./images/event_noinfo.PNG)